obasekietinosa/lockpick/README.md

 The entire project will be built on a monorepo with the frontend and backend together.
 The entire project will use TypeScript end to end.
 The frontend will be in React + Vite and the backend with be in ExpressJS with Socket.io

 ### Frontend
+#### Components
+Use composition for component architecture where possible

+#### Routing
+Use React Router 7 for routing.

+#### Styling
+Styling will use Tailwind v4.
+Keep styles contained in components to promote reuse where possible.

 ### Backend
+Modular architecture, keep concerns seperate and small.

 ## Attribution
 ### Icons